 Here are some tips for finding the right rubber roofing contractor.

-Inquire about extra charges for things such as roof penetrations and slopes.
-All items should be individually listed in the contract.
+• Inquire about extra charges for things such as roof penetrations and slopes.
+The contract should list all items individually.

 Our Conclusion